NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-in-visual-studio.md

 # Quickstart: Install and use a NuGet package in Visual Studio (Windows only)

-NuGet packages contain reusable code that other developers make available to you for use in your projects.
-You install packages in a Microsoft Visual Studio project by using the NuGet Package Manager, the Package Manager Console, or the .NET CLI.
-This article demonstrates the process using the popular `Newtonsoft.Json` package and a Windows Presentation Foundation (WPF) project.
+*NuGet* packages contain Microsoft-supported reusable code that other developers have made available to you for use in your projects.
+You can install NuGet packages in a Microsoft Visual Studio project by using the NuGet Package Manager, the Package Manager Console, or the .NET CLI.
+This article demonstrates how to create a Windows Presentation Foundation (WPF) project with the popular `Newtonsoft.Json` package.
 The same process applies to any other .NET or .NET Core project.

-After you install a package, you can then make a reference to the package in your code with the `using <namespace>` statement, where \<namespace\> is the name of package you're using.
-After you've made a reference, you can call the package through its API.
+After you install a package, you can then make a reference to it in your code with the `using <namespace>` statement, where \<namespace\> is the name of package you're using.
+After you've made a reference, you can then call the package through its API.

+The article is for Windows users only.
+If you're using Visual Studio for Mac, see [Install and use a package in Visual Studio for Mac](install-and-use-a-package-in-visual-studio-mac.md).

 > [!TIP]
-> **Start with nuget.org**: Browsing for *nuget.org* is how .NET developers typically find components they can reuse in their own applications.
-You can do a search of *nuget.org* directly or find and install packages within Visual Studio as shown in this article.
+> To find a NuGet package, start with *nuget.org*.
+Browsing for nuget.org is how .NET developers typically find components they can reuse in their own applications.
+You can do a search of nuget.org directly or find and install packages within Visual Studio as shown in this article.
 For more information, see [Find and evaluate NuGet packages](../consume-packages/finding-and-choosing-packages.md).

 ## Prerequisites

-- For Windows, install Visual Studio 2022 with the .NET desktop development workload.
+- Install Visual Studio 2022 for Windows with the .NET desktop development workload.

-  You can install the 2022 Community edition for free from [visualstudio.com](https://www.visualstudio.com) or use the Professional or Enterprise editions.
+  You can install the 2022 Community edition for free from [visualstudio.microsoft.com](https://visualstudio.microsoft.com/), or use the Professional or Enterprise edition.

-- If you're using Visual Studio for Mac, see [Install and use a package in Visual Studio for Mac](install-and-use-a-package-in-visual-studio-mac.md).

-## Create a project
+## Create a WPF project

-You can install NuGet packages in any .NET project, if that the package supports the same target framework as the project.
+You can install a NuGet package in any .NET project, if that package supports the same target framework as the project.

 For this quickstart, create a WPF app project:

 1. In Visual Studio, select **File** > **New** > **Project**.

-1. Enter *.NET* in the search box, select **WPF App (.NET Framework)** for C#, and then select **Next
+1. Enter *.NET* in the search box, select **WPF App (.NET Framework)** for C#, and then select **Next**.

 1. In the **Configure your new project** window, optionally update the **Project name** and the **Solution name**.
 Accept the default value for **Framework**, and then select **Create**.